plone/documentation/develop/plone/views/browserviews.rst

 * a theme which defines that layer is active, or
 * if a specific add-on product which defines that layer is installed.

-You should normally register your views against a certain layer in your own code.
+You should register your views against a certain layer in your own code.

 For more information, see